'Explosion' of Big Data Is Challenging Government, Industry, Fed Expert Says

 For young people interested in an emerging career that offers intellectual challenge, social value, and what appears to be built-in job security for years to come, it would be hard to top data science.

-“There’s literally this groundswell of interest, but so far there is a lack of people with these skills,” said Allen Leis, who teaches in SCS’ new Data Analytics certificate program.
+“There’s literally this groundswell of interest, but so far there is a lack of people with these skills,” said Allen Leis, who teaches in SCS’ new Data Science certificate program.
 “Everybody is working to get educational opportunities.”

 According to the program description on the SCS website, students in the certificate program learn to “synthesize meaningful narratives from data” in a way that helps organizations operate more efficiently.
 It’s not an easy, or linear, task.
 Whether graduates entering this constantly changing field are called analysts, data scientists, or business intelligence specialists, they will have an integrated “skill set built from real world experience that a computer science, statistics, or business degree alone does not provide.”